siliconcompiler/siliconcompiler/docs/user_guide/introduction.rst

 on the world over the last 50 years, we consider it a social imperative to extend Moore's Law for as long possible.
-Enabling the level of hardware specialization needed for the post-Moore era will require a fully automated hardware compiler similar to the ones that we take for granted in software development.
+Enabling the level of hardware specialization needed for the post-Moore era will require a fully automated hardware compiler similar to the ones that we take for granted in software.

 .. image:: ../_images/cost.png